SPEAK to CONNECT, ACHIEVE, AND CREATE CHANGE

 For any presentation large or small, in front of one person or thousands, the basics are the same.
 I have help hundreds of those based in Japan:

-master the basic of overcoming the mental bouts of doubt that plague any presenter, keep your voice and energy at level you need to give your audience what they need.
+Master the basics of overcoming the mental bouts of doubt that plague any presenter, keep your voice and energy at level you need to give your audience what they need.

-master presentation goals setting from an individual presentation to a series, to your entire career as a presenter.
-Too many times those goals and objective are just too vague that there is no way you can objective verify that you actually accomplished them.
-You cannot tell if you reached any hearts or minds if people do not do something difference in the real physical world.
+Master presentation goals setting from an individual presentation to a series, to even your entire career as a presenter.
+Too many times those goals and objective are just too vague that there is no way you can objectively verify that you actually accomplished them.
+You cannot tell if you reached any hearts or minds, if people do not do something difference in the real physical world.

-master connecting to the audience so they want to hear what you want to say.
-Too many people start with want they want to say, and not with what the audience wants to hear, what they audience cares about.
-It doesn't matter how great or truly helpful you material is to your audience, if they do want to listen.
-Creating connection and overcome confirmation bias are two important things any presenter must do.
+Master connecting to the audience so they want to hear what you want to say.
+Too many people start with want they want to say, and not with what the audience wants to hear, what they, the audience, cares about.
+It doesn't matter how great or truly helpful your material is to your audience, if they do not want to listen.
+Creating, connecting, and overcoming confirmation bias are two important things any presenter must do.

 PLAN, PRESENT, CHECK, ADJUST

-Too many people simply repeat in writing their presentation and doing their presentation without truly checking and adjusting their presentation in a rigorous manner.
-I believe in using the PDCA method with originally came from Deming to improving process quality for manufacturing like Toyota, Nissan, Komatsu, etc. This is also fairly similar to the Lead Startup method which is a good way to match product to market fit.
+Too many people simply repeat in writing their presentation and do their presentation without truly checking and adjusting their presentation in a rigorous manner.
+I believe in using the PDCA method that originally came from Deming to improving process quality for manufacturing like Toyota, Nissan, Komatsu, etc. This is also fairly similar to the Lead Startup method which is a good way to match product to market fit.
 What we want to do is figure the best presentation to target audience fit.
-This requires a clear idea of who you really want to reach, what kind of things they care about and how the think and feel.
-Most of us are not psychics so it is just better to create a presentation with your best guess with the best research you have with the best frameworks that work for the goal you want to accomplish.
+This requires a clear idea of who you really want to reach, what kind of things they care about, and how they think and feel.
+Most of us are not psychics so it is just better to create a presentation with your best guess ,with the best research you have, and with the best frameworks that work for the goal you want to accomplish.